micro/micro/README.md

     src="https://img.shields.io/badge/twitter-follow-blue.svg"></a>
 </p>

-API first development platform
+An API first development platform

 ## Overview

-Micro addresses the key requirements for building services in the cloud.
-It leverages the microservices architecture pattern and provides a set of services which act as the building blocks of a platform.
+Micro addresses the requirements for building services in the cloud.
+It provides a set of services which act as the building blocks of a platform.
 Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

 <img src="https://micro.dev/images/micro.png?v=1" />